joakim-strandberg/vulkan/README.md

-# Ada binding to the Vulkan STD
+# Ada binding to the Vulkan SDK

 To use the Ada binding simply with the vulkan.gpr file in your project.